Efficient presolving methods for the influence maximization problem: Propagation models and problem formulation

 Unfortunately, formulation \eqref{IMP} is computationally intractable for the network with realistic dimensions due to the huge number of scenarios (for the IMP under the ICM and LTM, the numbers of all possible scenarios are both exponential).
-Hence, the Monte-Carlo sampling approach is often used to approximate the influence diffusion process in which a reasonable size of equiprobable scenarios set $\Omega'\subseteq \Omega$ is generated, and the objective function in \eqref{maxspread} is replaced by $\sum_{\omega\in \Omega'}p'_\omega\sum_{i\in \mathcal{V}}z_i^\omega $ where $p'_\omega = 1/|\Omega'|$ and hence $\sum_{\omega\in \Omega'}p'_\omega=1$ \cite{Guney2019,Wu2017}. \rev{ The rationale behind this is that from the approximation result in \cite{Kleywegt2002}, the probability of obtaining an optimal solution of the IMP \eqref{IMP} by solving the sampling version of the IMP converges to one exponentially fast as $|\Omega'| \rightarrow \infty$.
-In practice, however, the selection of the scenarios size $|\Omega'|$ is crucial for the approximation quality of the sampling version of the IMP.
+Hence, the Monte-Carlo sampling approach is often used to approximate the influence diffusion process in which a reasonable size of equiprobable scenarios set $\Omega'\subseteq \Omega$ is generated, and the objective function in \eqref{maxspread} is replaced by $\sum_{\omega\in \Omega'}p'_\omega\sum_{i\in \mathcal{V}}z_i^\omega $ where $p'_\omega = 1/|\Omega'|$ and hence $\sum_{\omega\in \Omega'}p'_\omega=1$ \cite{Guney2019,Wu2017}.
+The rationale behind this is that from the approximation result in \cite{Kleywegt2002}, the probability of obtaining an optimal solution of the IMP \eqref{IMP} by solving the sampling version of the IMP converges to one exponentially fast as $|\Omega'| \rightarrow \infty$.
+In practice, however, the selection of \revv{the number of scenarios} $|\Omega'|$ is crucial for the approximation quality of the sampling version of the IMP.
 In general, the larger the $|\Omega'|$, the smaller the approximation error is.
-We refer to \cite[subsection 4.6]{Guney2019} for an empirical study of the effect of scenarios size on the approximation quality of the sampling version of the IMP.
+We refer to \revv{Section 4.6 of \cite{Guney2019} and Section 5.2 of \cite{Kahr2020}} for the empirical studies of the effect of \revv{the number of scenarios} on the approximation quality of the sampling version of the IMP \revv{and a variant of the IMP}, respectively.
 Here we also want to highlight that the problem size of the sampling version of the IMP also grows linearly with the number of scenarios $|\Omega'|$ (as both numbers of variables and constraints are $\mathcal{O}(|\mathcal{V}||\Omega'|)$).
 This further makes it difficult to solve the problem by standard MIP solvers or the BD approach in \cite{Guney2020}, especially when the size of graph $\mathcal{G}$ is also large.
-In the next section, we shall resolve this difficulty by proposing two new presolving methods to reduce the problem size of the SMCLP formulation \eqref{IMP}.}
+In the next section, we shall resolve this difficulty by proposing two new presolving methods to reduce the problem size of the SMCLP formulation \eqref{IMP}.

 In the remaining of this paper, we will consider the sampling version of the IMP.
 For simplicity of notations, we continue to use $\Omega$ and $p^{\omega}$ to represent the set of sampling scenarios and the probability of occurrence of \rev{sampling} scenario $\omega$, respectively.